How to Fix a Sagging Wood Shelf

 Many people come to us with questions about fixing shelves that are sagging under the weight of books, dishes, or other items when using other hardware.

 Shelves without sufficient support often start to bow over time, especially under heavy loads.
-Fortunately, there are some simple steps to reinforce and strengthen these shelves, whether they’re floating or wall mounted, so you can fix the sag and prevent future issues.
+Fortunately, there are some simple steps to reinforce and strengthen shelves.

 kitchen open shelving with metal brackets